bernhardAxonIvy/doc/source/engine-guide/integration/single-sign-on/web-application-firewall/index.rst

 |

 The only available access point must be the WAF.
 Any traffic has to be routed over it.
-The WAF tries to protect the web application behind it (e.g. Axon Ivy Engine) from attacks.
+The WAF tries to protect the web application behind it (e.g. |ivy-engine|) from attacks.
 The WAF uses the IAM to identify users and to protect certain resources from unauthorized access.
 The IAM itself may use a directory server like Microsoft Active Directory to know users.
 The WAF can be configured to provide the name of the identified user either as HTTP header or HTTP cookie